 Currently, two areas of concentration are available for PhD in Education students:

 Today’s education experts recognize the importance of providing a quality STEM education to every K–12 student.
 The STEM education concentration for PhD students prepares candidates for research, scholarship and leadership in this vital field.

 Individuals are prepared to evaluate programs, identify problem areas, and implement changes to improve outcomes in many different educational environments.

 In addition to the core PhD courses, doctoral students take three STEM courses that provide a common theoretical foundation in education, psychology and the learning sciences.
 The remainder of the STEM concentration consists of courses and independent studies in the specific concentration area selected in consultation with the student’s supervising professor and advisor.

 Administrators and policymakers provide critical leadership in shaping educational programs.
 These rewarding careers require extensive knowledge and complex thinking.
 The educational leadership concentration prepares students to explore and address the critical issues and challenges faced by today’s educational leaders.

 In addition to the core PhD courses, students take three common courses that provide a common theoretical foundation in leadership and organizations.
 The remainder of the educational leadership concentration consists of courses and independent study in a specific concentration area selected in consultation with the student’s supervising professor and advisor.
 The concentrations include:

 - Special Education

-For more information about the program and funding options, please contact:
+For more information about the PhD in Education program and funding options, please contact: